hermelalemma/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that prints the type of the file named iamafile.
-The file iamafile will be in the /tmp directory when we will run your script.
+Create a script that creates a directory named my_first_directory in the /tmp/ directory.